Notice of assignment or transfer

 Whether notice is necessary.

-To whom notice should be sent.
+To whom the notice should be sent.
 Sometimes notice may also need to be given to managing agents and/or a superior landlord.

 What fee is payable.